 - If you receive an immovable property for a consideration which is less than the stamp duty value of the property by higher of the following amount the difference is taxable:

 - the amount of Rs.
 50,000

 - If movable properties** is received without consideration and the aggregate fair market value of such properties exceeds Rs.
-50,000, then the whole of aggregate fair market value of such properties will be taxable.
+50,000, then the whole of the aggregate fair market value of such properties will be taxable.

-- If movable properties are received for consideration which is less than the aggregate fair market value of properties by an amount exceeding Rs.
+- If movable properties are received for a consideration which is less than the aggregate fair market value of properties by an amount exceeding Rs.
 50,000, the difference between the aggregate fair market value and the consideration is taxable.

 - If an employee receives any compensation due to the termination of his employment or modification of terms and conditions relating to the job, then that amount will be taxable.